-The original hull or engine may only be resubmitted with the specified permission of the Chief Judge.
+The original hull or engine may only be resubmitted with the specified

-- 8.12 Substitution Forms must be used at World Championships. - 8.13 Grid Positions event grid positions will be allocated on each competitor's previous race finishing position.
+8.12 Substitution Forms must be used at World Championships.

+8.13 Grid Positions

+For first race Federation's nominees by means of a draw, after firstevent grid positions will be allocated on each competitor's previous race finishing position.
 Non finishes will be determined on distance completed in the race.